jhu-dvrk/dvrk-readthedocs/docs/pages/configuration/calibration/Classic/pots-depth.rst

 * dVRK 2.0 + ROS
 * A working console file for the PSM you need to calibrate
 * A camera on a tripod or fixed mount is recommended.
 A basic USB web camera will do fine.
-For linux, most USB cameras can be used with `tvtime`
+For Linux, most USB cameras can be used with `tvtime`
 * An 8mm da Vinci Classic instrument (e.g. Large Needle Driver, DeBakey, Micro Forceps...).
 The procedure won't work with S/Si instruments since they are too long (see :ref:`instruments
   <instruments-naming>`)
 * An alternative to the cannula to keep the instrument aligned with the RCM point.
-Unfortunately the cannula covers the RCM point so one can't visually track the feature with it.
+Unfortunately the cannula covers the RCM point, so one can't visually track the feature with it.
 You can use a rubber band as demonstrated in the video or even better, 3D print a
   support: https://github.com/jhu-dvrk/dvrk-cannulas